ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 12.
 Option to add services when using `ibmcloud dev create` continued." caption-side="bottom"}
+`Example 12.
+Option to add services when using ibmcloud dev create continued`

 Earlier, the advantages of developing with containers, instead of traditional server iron, or even virtual servers,
 was mentioned regarding Docker.
 One way to manage containers is with orchestration software, like Kubernetes, which has